Shinmera/portability/README.md

  :support (:supported-implementation
            (:supported-implementation-with-caveat
             :completeness 0.8                      ; How much of the API is supported (approx.)
-            :notes "Some caveat notes")))          ; Notes on what is not supported / other quirks
+            :since-library-version "1.0.0"         ; Which library version started supporting the implementation :since-implementation-version "1.0.0"  ; Which implementation version started supporting this feature :notes "Some caveat notes")))          ; Notes on what is not supported / other quirks
 ```